PD SAI

 DESCRIPTION:

-The Multi Domain Sensing System (MDSS) High Efficiency RF Monitoring and Exploitation System (HERMES) will provide Multi Domain Operations (MDO) capable sensing against near-peer threats in highly contested electromagnetic, cyber, and Denied, Disconnected, Intermittent, and Limited (DDIL) environments.
-HERMES is employed on MDSS Aerial Intelligence, Surveillance, and Reconnaissance (AISR) systems providing detection, identification, and precision geolocation of threats for targeting by the Army’s Integrated Fires System (IFS) through the entire depth of the future MDO battlefield.
+The MDSS HERMES will provide MDO capable sensing against near-peer threats in highly contested electromagnetic, cyber, and Denied, Disconnected, Intermittent, and Limited (DDIL) environments.
+HERMES is employed on MDSS aerial ISR systems providing detection, identification, and precision geolocation of threats for targeting by the Army’s Integrated Fires System (IFS) through the entire depth of the future MDO battlefield.

-HERMES is a multi-platform SIGINT sensor suite deployed on the MDSS AISR fleet.
+HERMES is a multi-platform signals intelligence (SIGINT) sensor suite deployed on the MDSS aerial ISR fleet.
 The software defined radios collect on threat signatures in all theaters.
-HERMES utilizes Sensor Open Systems Architectures (SOSA) and Sensor Computing Environment (CE) standards to effectively communicate and share information with the Command Post Computing Environment.
-The HERMES sensors deployed with survivable, attractable, or expendable platforms, use secure, cyber resilient, assured data transport to feed artificial intelligence/machine learning (AI/ML) enabled PED functions.
+HERMES uses Sensor Open Systems Architectures (SOSA) and Sensor Computing Environment (CE) standards to effectively communicate and share information with the Command Post Computing Environment.
+HERMES sensors deployed with survivable, attractable, or expendable platforms, use secure, cyber resilient, assured data transport to feed artificial intelligence/machine learning (AI/ML) enabled PED functions.
 HERMES is designed to be interoperable with the Tactical Intelligence Targeting and Access Node (TITAN) and future Intel Apps as they emerge.
 Parallel dissemination to AI/ML capable mission command systems, establish sensor-to-shooter links that simultaneously enable fires, electromagnetic warfare, and cyber effects during large scale combat operations.
 The same integrated approach is used across the MDSS family of systems with the intent of converging capabilities from multiple domains, the electromagnetic spectrum, and the information environment supporting the MDO Force’s ability to achieve overmatch.

 SYSTEM INTERDEPENDENCIES:

-• HERMES interdependencies are still to be determined, but currently envisioned initially as a capability for the MQ-1 Gray Eagle UAS
+• HERMES interdependencies are still to be determined, but currently envisioned initially as a capability for the MQ-1 Gray Eagle uncrewed aircraft system (UAS)

 PROGRAM STATUS: